inspiritilda/2420_linux_assigment_1/README.md

 ```

 ## Setting up a SSH key
-SSH keys are great for secure, passwordless access to your server.
+SSH keys are great for secure, passwordless access to your server (Arch Linux, n.d.).

 1. **Generate SSH Key Pair:**
     ```bash